Postgres CDC (6 Easy Methods to Capture Data Changes)

 • Postgres can be run as a back-end database in the LAPP stack to power dynamic websites and web applications.
 LAPP stack includes Linux, Apache, PostgreSQL, and PHP (Python and Perl).
 Aurora Postgres and How to Setup Up Logical Replication

 • The Foreign Data Wrappers and JSON of Postgres enable it to connect to other data stores (including NoSQL) and act as a federated hub for polyglot database systems.
-Successful Data Ingestion (What You Need to Know)
+How to Make PostgreSQL CDC to Kafka Easy (2 Methods)

 What is Change Data Capture in Postgres?